 Do you remember the first time you visited the beach?
 A visit to the beach is likely to be a fun and exciting experience for all dogs, even if they’re not that fond of water or only want to get their feet wet in the shallows.
 All those smells to sniff on the sand, not to mention the chance to chase balls in the water!
 It should be at the top of a bucket list for dogs.

-While not all beaches permit dogs, there’s usually a least a handful of off-leash dog beaches in most destinations, such as these beaches in the United States and Australia.
+While not all beaches permit dogs, there’s usually a least a handful of off-leash dog beaches in most destinations, such as these beaches in Australia and the United States.
 Alternatively, wait until the end of the summer season, when restrictions often ease.

 2. Climb a Mountain